tg1702/Battle-of-the-Algorithms-I/docs/controller_api.md

 ```

 > **Note:**
-> Obstacle and Food x and y values are provided in pixels.
+> Food x and y values are provided in pixels.
 > Grid-based calculations should use the grid cell indices derived from these pixels, which can be obtained by dividing each coordinate by `GRID_SIZE` (found in `config/config.py`).
 >
 > For example, if `food_x = 90` and `GRID_SIZE = 15`, then the grid cell index is:
 > `grid_x = food_x // GRID_SIZE`
 > `grid_x = 90 // 15 = 6`
+>
+> Obstacle x and y values are provided in grid cells.
+They **do not** need to be converted further.

 ### `player_state` / `opponent_state`